MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-fbprophet-forecast-fl.md

 * *y_pred_series*: The name of the column to store the predicted series.
 * *points*: Integer specifying the number of points at the end of the series to predict (forecast).
 These points are excluded from the learning (regression) process.
 Optional parameter, default to 0.
 * *y_pred_low_series*: The name of the column to store the series of the lowest values of the confidence interval.
 Optional parameter, can be omitted if confidence interval isn't needed.
 * *y_pred_high_series*: The name of the column to store the series of the highest values of the confidence interval.
-Optional parameter, can be omitted if confidence interval is not needed.
+Optional parameter, can be omitted if confidence interval isn't needed.

 ## Usage